elcicd/el-CICD-docs/tutorial.md

 #### Setting Your Cluster's Sealed Secrets Decryption Key
 Each microservice repository you cloned for the purpose of this tutorial has an example of a Sealed Secret.
 You will not be able to deploy any of the microservices in this tutorial without being able to decrypt them.
 This part of the tutorial is actually important to pay attention to, because if you deploy your projects more than once across multiple clusters, you'll need to make sure that each cluster has the correct decryption key for them.
 This process is documented in more detail on the [Sealed Secrets](https://github.com/bitnami-labs/sealed-secrets#how-can-i-do-a-backup-of-my-sealedsecrets) site, but instead of backup and restoring, this a backup and copy operation.

-In the same repository as this tutorial there is a file call `master.key`.
+In the same repository as this tutorial there is a file call `master.key.tar`.
 Download this file and run the following commands.

 ```
+tar -xf master.key.tar
 oc apply -f master.key
 oc delete pod -n kube-system -l name=sealed-secrets-controller
 ```